 There is not a single formula out there that will prolong your marriage.
 Finding out what will work for you can be a matter of trial and error.
 Here are a few time-tested principles that may help…

 1. Find out your spouse’s love language and express it to him/her consistently.

 Dr. Gary Chapman, marriage counselor for more than 30 years and author of “The 5 Love Languages”, popularized the term “love language” meaning “a primary way of expressing and interpreting love.”
 They are: touch, gifts, quality time, acts of service and words of affirmation.
-Remember: “Happy marriages begin when we marry the ones we love and they blossom when we love the ones we marry.”
+Remember: “Happy marriages begin when we marry the ones we love, and they blossom when we love the ones we marry.”

-2. Work together on shared dreams but prioritize each other more than your goals.
+2. Work together on shared dreams, but prioritize each other more than your goals.

 3. Give and give until it hurts.

-Many say that a relationship is a give-and-take deal but conflicts usually begin when one person already demands for the other to “give back” as much as one has invested in their relationship.
-Wouldn’t it be better if both parties find creative ways to always give and give to each other without expecting something in return?
+Many say that a relationship is a give-and-take deal, but conflicts usually begin when one person already demands for the other to “give back” as much as one has invested in their relationship.
+Wouldn’t it be better if both parties find creative ways to always give and give to each other without expecting anything in return?
 Genuine love is evident when expressed through generosity beyond one’s comfort zone.

-4. Be grateful not only to every blessing but to every challenge that comes.
+4. Be grateful not only to every blessing, but to every challenge that comes.